-· Investigating the Ancient Past (including ancient Australia)

-Students discover how historians and archaeologists investigate history, the range of sources that can be used in an historical investigation, the nature of sources for ancient Australia, and the importance of conserving the remains of the ancient past, including the heritage of Aboriginal and Torres Strait Islander peoples.
+- Investigating the Ancient Past (including ancient Australia) - Students discover how historians and archaeologists investigate history, the range of sources that can be used in an historical investigation, the nature of sources for ancient Australia, and the importance of conserving the remains of the ancient past, including the heritage of Aboriginal and Torres Strait Islander peoples.

-The Mediterranean World - Egypt, Greece, OR Rome Students shall examine the physical features of an ancient Mediterranean society and how they influenced the civilisation that developed there, the roles of key groups, the influence of law and religion, the significant beliefs/values/practices of the ancient society, contacts, and conflicts within and/or with other societies and the role of a significant individual in the ancient Mediterranean world.
+- The Mediterranean World Egypt, Greece, OR Rome Students shall examine the physical features of an ancient Mediterranean society and how they influenced the civilisation that developed there, the roles of key groups, the influence law and religion, of the significant beliefs/values/practices of the ancient society, contacts, and conflicts within and/or with other societies and the role of a significant individual in the ancient Mediterranean world. - The Asian World China other societies and the role of a significant individual in the ancient Asian world.

-Students shall examine the physical features of ancient Chinese society and how they influenced the civilisation, the roles of key groups, the influence of law and religion, the significant beliefs/values/practices of ancient China, contacts, and conflicts within and/or with other population and the role of a significant individual in the ancient Asian world.
+Students shall examine the physical features of ancient Chinese society and how they influenced the civilisation, the roles of key groups, the influence of law and religion, the significant beliefs/values/practices of ancient China, contacts, and conflicts within and/or with